openforis/fra-platform/doc/traditional-table-guide.md

 traditional table.
 We'll use "Primary designated management objective" as an example.

-## 1. Create the database mapping model.
+## 1. Create the database mapping model

-We start with from the bottom, and create a database description file.
+We'll move from bottom-up, and create a database description file.
 This can be used to create the database table in the next step.